-There are several factors to take into consideration when choosing between Plastisol and Water-Based Textile Inks for screen printing.
+There are several factors to take into consideration when choosing between Plastisol and Water-Based screen printing textile ink.
 Water-Based Inks are harder to work with in general – mainly because they dry so fast in the screen.
 However, this depends a lot on shop conditions, temperature and humidity and your method of printing.
-It can also depend on the color and material of the apparel/fabric being printed on, as well as the design.
+It can also depend on the color and material of the apparel/fabric, as well as the design.
 When it comes to screen-printing, some designs do better with plastisol and others with water base ink.
 And in large measure it also depends on what your customer demands.

 Plastisol Ink is PVC-based.
 It is thicker and heavier than water-based ink.
 The colors are bright and crisp.
 They are good for printing on dark or light colored garments (t-shirts, sweatshirts, jackets, tote bags and even nylon jackets).
 Plastisol comes in different strengths – transparent to very opaque.
 The higher opacities are better for printing on dark garments.
 Plastisol Ink is the best choice for Pantone Color Matching and is resistant to fading.
 It layers easily over other colors without bleeding and is cheaper than many water-based inks.
 It doesn’t require a running water source and won’t clog the screen because it won’t dry until it is cured at 350 degrees.
 Plastisols are also much easier to cure and cure must faster than water-based ink.

 The Cons of Plastisol

 The cons of Plastisol Ink is that since it is thermoplastic, it will re-melt if it comes in contact with anything hot enough, causing the ink to smear – however, this is almost an impossibility in real life.
 Plastisol also has a thicker hand, but soft-hand versions are available, like the WOW Series from Multi-Tech.
 Check out our full line of Textile-Printing Inks.